ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles")

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
-Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT7).
+Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

-Otherwise, the handler checks that the public key specified in the 'client_cred' field is valid for the group identified by "GROUPNAME".
-That is, the handler checks that the public key is encoded according to the format used in the group, is for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
-If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

 If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter, whose CBOR label is defined in {{params}}.
 In such a case the KDC MUST store the newly generated value as the 'kdcchallenge' value associated to this Client, possibly replacing the currently stored value.

+Otherwise, the handler checks that the public key specified in the 'client_cred' field is valid for the group identified by GROUPNAME.
+That is, the handler checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
+If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

-Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
+Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, by using the public key specified in the 'client_cred' field, as well as the same way considered in {{gid-post}} and defined by the specific application profile (REQ20a).
 If the PoP evidence does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

-If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.
-In particular, the KDC MUST associate the new public key to the current node identifier that the node has in the group.
+If verification succeeds, the handler performs the following actions.

+* The handler associates the public key from the 'client_cred' field of the request to the node identifier NODENAME and to the access token associated to the node identified by NODENAME.

+* In the stored list of group members' public keys for the group identified by GROUPNAME, the handler replaces the public key of the node identified by NODENAME with the public key specified in the 'client_cred' field of the request.

 Then, the handler replies with a 2.04 (Changed) response, which does not include a payload.